alexandermendes/supabase-video-optimiser/README.md

 # Supabase Video Optimiser

 A script for optimising videos kept in Supabase storage.

-It compresses `.mp4` files and creates and uploads an HLS variant of the same video.
+It compresses `.mp4` files and creates and uploads `.m3u8` variants of each video.

 ## Usage